Scholz (surname)

 Scholz is a German surname.
 It is the East Central German and Silesian version of the name Schulz, Schultz, Schultheiss.

 Geographical distribution

 As of 2014, 86.6% of all known bearers of the surname Scholz were residents of Germany, 5.8% of the United States, 1.7% of Austria, 1.1% of Brazil and 1.1% of Australia.

-In Germany, the frequency of the surname was higher than national average in the following states:
+In Germany, the frequency of the surname was higher than the national average in the following states: